Tyron-patterns/real-estate-portfolio-analysis/README.md

 12. **COVID Impact Analysis**
 Comparison of revenues, occupancy, and taxation during COVID years (2020–2021) relative to a 2019 baseline.

+### Executive Summary
+A dedicated Executive Summary section is included to present the key outcomes of the analysis in a concise and decision-oriented format.
+It is designed to provide a clear overview of results and implications for a less technical audience.

 ### Methodology

 - Data was initially compiled and explored in Excel